Soumyadeep-github/LinkedIn_scraper/README.md

 # LinkedIn_scraper

-Scraping data from LinkedIn.
-The aim was to scrape data off of LinkedIn.
+The intention of this project is to scrape data from LinkedIn.
+The process undertaken to achieve this is by first performing a google search, collecting the LinkedIn profile URLs only and then calling each URL to fetch profile specific data.

 The scraping project was solely performed as an experiment and has no other intentions.
+This project has no malitious intentions.